 That’s the first half of verse 25.
 I am not making this up.
 It is there.
 Read it.
 Jesus goes on saving me by going on praying for me.
 And what I do is not just look back and say, “I believe, I believe, I remember, I walked the aisle,” or “I signed the card,” or “I knelt with my mother in Fort Lauderdale, Florida when I was six years old” — which I did.
 You say, “I, today, and for all of my life, will draw near to God through Jesus, because that is the person and the only sort of person for whom Jesus prays and whom he saves.”

 If we are born of God, we will draw near to God through Jesus.
-This tense of this verb “to draw near to God,” there is a tense in Greek for a single act not repeated, and there is a tense for ongoing, repeated, continuous action.
-And that is what is here.
-Those who keep on drawing near to God are the ones that enjoy the priestly work of Jesus.
+There is a tense in Greek for a single act not repeated.
+And there is a tense for ongoing, repeated, continuous action, and that is the verb tense here in this phrase “to draw near to God.”
+Those who keep on drawing near to God are the ones who enjoy the priestly work of Jesus.
 You are going through Jesus.
 And as long as you are going through Jesus, he is praying for you.
 He is moving on the Father.
 He is your advocate.

 My little children, I am writing these things to you so that you may not sin.
 But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous.
 (1 John 2:1)